Foam Rolling vs Stretching: Which Is Better? | 321 STRONG Answers

 ## Key Takeaways

 Neither foam rolling nor stretching is categorically better.
 Both have a job to do.
-Foam rolling targets myofascial tissue to release tight spots and improve blood flow, while stretching lengthens muscle fibers to increase range of motion across joints that have been loaded during training.
+Foam rolling targets myofascial tissue (the connective tissue web surrounding your muscles) to release tight spots and improve blood flow, while stretching lengthens muscle fibers to increase range of motion across joints that have been loaded during training.
 For most people, using both together delivers better outcomes than relying on one alone.

 ## What Foam Rolling Does Best